Beyond Simple Meta-Learning: Multi-Purpose Models for Multi-Domain, Active and Continual Few-Shot Learning: Related Work

 Prototypical Networks \cite{Snell17_Proto} employ a non-adaptive feature extractor with a simple mean-pooling operation to form class ``prototypes'' from support instances in a meta-learned feature space.
 They employ episodic training to learn said feature extractor, where at each training iteration, a few-shot task is provided with a ``support'' set for adaptation and a ``query'' set for evaluation and calculating a classification loss that is then used for gradient descent.
 Squared Euclidean distances to these prototypes are calculated and subsequently used for nearest-class classification.
 Their choice of the distance metric was motivated by the theoretical properties of Bregman divergences \cite{banerjee2005clustering}, a family of functions of which the squared Euclidean distance is a member of.
 These properties allow for a correspondence between the use of the squared Euclidean distance in a Softmax classifier and performing density estimation.
 Expanding on the work of Snell et al.\cite{Snell17_Proto}, we also exploit similar properties of the squared Mahalanobis distance as a Bregman divergence \cite{banerjee2005clustering} to draw theoretical connections to Bregman soft-clustering.
 We additionally provide an extensive alternative theoretical grounding of both methods in Riemannian metric learning.

-Our work differs from CNAPS \cite{requeima2019fast} and Prototypical Networks \cite{Snell17_Proto} in the following ways.
+Our work differs from CNAPS \cite{Requeima19_CNAPS} and Prototypical Networks \cite{Snell17_Proto} in the following ways.
 First, while CNAPS has demonstrated the importance of adapting the feature extractor to a specific task, we show that adapting the classifier is actually unnecessary to obtain good performance.
 Second, we demonstrate that an improved choice of Bregman divergence can significantly impact accuracy.
-Specifically, we demonstrate that regularized class-specific covariance estimation from task-specific adapted feature vectors allows for use of the Mahalanobis distance for classification, achieving significant improvements in performance and establishing state of the art in the case of Transductive CNAPS.
+Specifically, we demonstrate that regularized class-specific covariance estimation from task-specific adapted feature vectors allows for use of the Mahalanobis distance for classification, achieving significant improvements in performance.